President of the Darclée Foundation

 efforts in bringing Romania to Europe and Europe to Romania”.

-Romanian Orthodox Church, Daniel, gave Mariana Nicolesco de Honorary Diploma of the Omenia
+Romanian Orthodox Church, Daniel, awarded Mariana Nicolesco the Honorary Diploma of the Omenia

 International Foundation "for creating in Romania a Voice School of the highest European level, for her

 humanitarian activity, for promoting humane values, tolerance and reconciliation".
 The event took place